• Art Magazine

 Günther Förg was born on December 5, 1952 in Füssen and died on December 5, 2013 in Freiburg im Breisgau, on his 61st birthday.

-The private individual Günther Förg was never the subject of an increased interest in the media.
-Much more than that he had a house in Arosa, Switzerland and a house in Freiburg, Germany and married the artist Ika Huber in 1993 is not widespread through his private life.
+Günther Förg's private life was never the subject of intense media attention.
+Little is known about his private life other than the fact that he had a house in Arosa, Switzerland, and another in Freiburg, Germany, and that he married the artist Ika Huber in 1993.

 Current access to Günther Förg